 Learning Activities SummaryThe course content will include the following:

-Introduction to the major frameworks in mental health practice such as Recovery Model and consumer involvement.
+- Introduction to the major frameworks within mental health practice, such as the Recovery Model and consumer involvement.

 Specific Course RequirementsThere are no requirements for clinical placement for this course